Best Tea for Non Tea Drinkers

 2. Fruit-infused teas

-If you normally don’t like the taste of tea, then try looking for fruit-infused tea.
-Of course, you can easily find plenty of fruity herbal tea blends, like:
+If you normally don’t like the taste of tea, try looking for fruit-infused tea.
+You can easily find plenty of fruity herbal tea blends, like:

 3. Ceylon